MetacoSA/NBitcoin/README.md

 With nuget :
 >**Install-Package NBitcoin**

-Or if you are running on Mono (e.g. using MonoDevelop/XamarinStudio):
->**Install-Package NBitcoin.Mono**

 Go on the [nuget website](https://www.nuget.org/packages/NBitcoin/) for more information.

-The packages supports the following Portable profile :
+The packages supports:

-* net45
-* portable-net45+win+wpa81+Xamarin.iOS10+MonoAndroid10+MonoTouch10
-* portable-net45+win+wpa81+wp80+Xamarin.iOS10+MonoAndroid10+MonoTouch10
-* portable-net45+MonoAndroid1
+* With full features, Windows Desktop applications, Mono Desktop applications, and plateform supported at [.NET Standard 1.3](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) (.NET Core, Xamarin IOS, Xamarin Android, UWP).
+* With limited features, plateform supported at [.NET Standard 1.1](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) (Windows Phone, Windows 8.0 apps).

 To compile it by yourself, you can git clone, open the project and hit the compile button on visual studio.
 How to get started ?
-Check out this article [on CodeProject](http://www.codeproject.com/Articles/768412/NBitcoin-The-most-complete-Bitcoin-port-Part-Crypt) for some basic Bitcoin operations.
+Check out this article [on CodeProject](http://www.codeproject.com/Articles/768412/NBitcoin-The-most-complete-Bitcoin-port-Part-Crypt) for some basic Bitcoin operations, or [this Introduction to NBitcoin video](https://www.youtube.com/watch?v=X4ZwRWIF49w).

 ##Description
 NBitcoin notably includes: